 Frank Van Laecke

 Frank Van Laecke has built a rich international career both as an author and as a director.
-He has received numerous awards both at home and abroad for his work in the theater, including a nomination for the coveted Lawrence Olivier Award in Britain.
+He has received numerous awards both at home and abroad for his work in the theatre, including a nomination for the coveted Lawrence Olivier Award.
+Most recently, Frank directed a collaboration between Angers Nantes Opera and the Opéra de Rennes for the 2019 production of ‘Hamlet’ which received much critical acclaim.

-After working as a writer on a number of successful TV series for Flemish television, Van Laecke took his first professional steps – under the impulse of Linda Lepomme – as director for the Musical Department of the Royal Ballet of Flanders.
+After working as a writer on a number of successful TV series for Flemish television, Van Laecke took his first professional steps, under Linda Lepomme, as director for the Musical Department of the Royal Ballet of Flanders.
 Since then he has directed plays, operas and musicals for both theater and television.

 In 2003, Van Laecke created the musical The Prince of Africa, with music by Dirk Brossé.
 English actor David Suchet (best known for his television portrayal of Agatha Christie’s great Belgian detective Hercule Poirot) was the show’s narrator.
 That fall, he premiered his symphonic Christmas story Santa, which was produced the following year at the Beacon Theatre in New York.
 Together with Paul Berkenman and Dirk Brossé, he wrote the musical Sacco & Vanzetti.